 Why don’t cell signals work everywhere?

-Cell service works best when local demand is low — meaning your local tower doesn’t have an excess of people and handsets using it — and you’re close to it with minimal obstructions in the way.
+Cell service works best when local demand is low, meaning your local tower doesn’t have an excess of people and handsets using it, and you’re close to it with minimal obstructions in the way.
 Hills, trees, buildings, walls, and distance all affect the usable signal you get, and low-e glass and other sorts of modern building materials are all a detriment to a viable cell signal indoors.
-If demand jumps — ever tried to use your phone at a festival? — or you’re out of sight from your closest cell tower, either due to distance, geography, or obstacles in the way, odds are your signal is going to suffer.
+If demand jumps (ever tried to use your phone at a festival?) or you’re out of sight from your closest cell tower due to distance, geography, or other obstacles, odds are your signal is going to suffer.

 For most, this signal drop from the tower doesn’t affect their ability to take calls or jump online, but when you combine distance with trees, hills and other common obstacles, or you’re in a modern building that rejects cell signals indoors, an already weak signal stands no chance.